Kay's Cross: Myths and legends

-Kay's Cross has been the subject of numerous legends, many involving supernatural or dark themes.
-One story claims it was built by a polygamist who murdered his wives and buried them around its base.
-Another version suggests the heart of his seventh wife was encased within the structure.
+Kay's Cross has been the subject of numerous legends, many involving alleged supernatural occurrences.
+One story claims it was built by an unnamed polygamist who allegedly murdered his wives and buried them around its base.
+Another version of this tale suggests the body or heart of his seventh wife was encased within the top arm of the stone cross.

-In the 1980s, rumors surfaced that the site was used for satanic rituals, fueled by alleged reports of animal remains; such as dogs, raccoons, and squirrels found near the cross.
-Although no evidence supports these claims, they contributed to speculation about sacrificial practices.
-Other legends include sightings of werewolves, glowing lights, and unexplained voices in the area.
+In the 1980s, amidst the Satanic panic in Utah, rumors surfaced that the site was used for ritual sacrifice.
+These reports were fueled by allegations of stolen livestock and the discovery of animal remains at the site, supposedly including chickens, dogs, raccoons, and squirrels.
+Other legends involving Kay’s Cross and Kay’s Hollow include supposed sightings of werewolves, unexplained glowing lights, and voices in the area.
+Visitors have also reported feeling uneasy or unwell near the cross.

-Visitors have reported unusual experiences near the cross, such as hearing strange noises, witnessing glowing lights, or feeling unwell.
-These stories remain unverified but have become part of the local lore surrounding the site.

 Popular culture

-Haunted attraction

-In 2013, the site was opened to the public as a haunted attraction called "Haunted Kay's Cross."
-Visitors are guided to the remains of the cross while hearing stories about its history and associated legends.
+In 2013, the site was opened to the public by the reported owners of the land, members of the Kingston family, as a business venture advertised as "Haunted Kay's Cross."
+Visitors are guided to the remains of the cross while hearing stories about its history and surrounding legends.

-Ghost Adventures

-Kay's Cross was featured in a 2018 episode of Ghost Adventures titled "Kay's Hollow," which explored its legends and alleged paranormal activity.
+In 2018, Kay's Cross was featured on an episode of the paranormal reality series Ghost Adventures titled "Kay's Hollow."
+The episode, which aired on July 14, explored the hollow surrounding the cross and its alleged paranormal activity.